ricardohsmello/microprofile-thorntail/README.md

 This is an example of microservices using Java.

-This repository has a distributed architecture system using four projects, where exists a service layer that invoke others two microservices, such spring boot and microprofile service.
+This repository has a distributed architecture system using four services, where exists a service layer that invoke others two microservices, such spring boot and microprofile service.
 These microservices call backend api as you can see in image below:

 ![Quick Start architecture for ricardohsmello/microservices](https://imagizer.imageshack.com/img923/7379/JwX5Le.png)